When: Wednesday 3rd April

 Past Australian Formula 4 graduates have stepped up to higher categories in Australia and abroad.

-The Tyrepower Tasmania SuperSprint is the first time that the Formula Vee Australian National Series comes to Tasmania, being the first round out of four in the 2019 Series.
+The Tyrepower Tasmania SuperSprint is the first time that the Formula Vee Australian Series comes to Tasmania, hosting both the 1200 and 1600 classes.
+This being the first round out of four in the 2019 Series.
 Come down to the pits, check out the Vees and say hello to the drivers.

 Where to find: